Kosmos 2404

 Kosmos 2404 (Космос 2404 meaning Cosmos 2404) is one of a set of three Russian military satellites launched in 2003 as part of the GLONASS satellite navigation system.
 It was launched with Kosmos 2402 and Kosmos 2403.

-This satellite is the first GLONASS-M satellite, also known as Uragan-M. It was assigned GLONASS-M №11L number by the manufacturer and 701 by the Ground Control.
+This satellite is the first GLONASS-M satellite, also known as Uragan-M. It was assigned GLONASS-M No.11L number by the manufacturer and 701 by the Ground Control.

 Kosmos 2402 / 2403 / 2404 were launched from Site 81/24 at Baikonur Cosmodrome in Kazakhstan.
 A Proton-K carrier rocket with a Blok DM upper stage was used to perform the launch which took place at 17:42 UTC on 10 December 2003.
 The launch successfully placed the satellites into Medium Earth orbit.
 It subsequently received its Kosmos designation, and the International Designator 2003-056A.
 The United States Space Command assigned it the Satellite Catalog Number 28112.